Dr. Leny Mendoza Strobel

 Leny Mendoza Strobel is one of the founding mothers/signatories of the Center for Babaylan Studies (as a nonprofit) together with Perla Daly, Letecia Layson, and Baylan Megino.
 Ate Leny stayed on as Project Director from 2009 - 2018 and was mainly responsible, along with the all-volunteer core group, in visioning and organizing the International Babaylan Conferences, workshops, retreats, symposia, and other events that seeded and tended to a flowering of practices of decolonization and re-indigenization among Filipinos in the diaspora.
 Her publications - Coming Full Circle: The Process of Decolonization Among Post-1965 Filipino Americans; Babaylan: Filipinos and the Call of the Indigenous; Back from the Crocodile's Belly: Philippine Babaylan Studies and the Struggle for Indigenous Memory (with Lily S. Mendoza) -- continue to circulate along with podcasts, journal articles, essays on medium.com.
 Ate Leny is Professor Emeritus in American Multicultural Studies at Sonoma State University (SSU).
 SSU was the institutional home of the Center for Babaylan Studies until her retirement in 2018.
 Catch up with Ate Leny at: lenystrobel

 Omehra founded the first online community for Filipinas newfilipina.com whose approach was radical and edgy, created for and by Filipino women to help shape Filipina identity online.
-She received the Filipino American Women's Network FAWN2000 Babaylan Award for that global community work.
+She received the Filipino American Women's Network FAWN2000 Babaylan Award for that site and her global community work.
 Through NewFilipina, Inc. she conducted networking nights for Filipina-Americans in New York City and Women’s Wisdom events in Manila between 1998 and 2004.
 With Leny Strobel she helped launch international online discussion groups for Pagbabalikloob (decolonization, or translated as return to deepest inner self) and for Tagipusuon sg Babaylan (Heart of Babaylan).

 In 2004, Omehra started the Bahala Na Meditations and has since began the Bahala for the 21st Century project; contributed to the Pinay Power: Theorizing the Filipina/American Experience anthology and wrote about pinay cyber-feminism and ethno-gender-activism.
 She publishes Pinay.com for Filipina women around the world, Baybayin Alive to help people understand baybayin as a tool for decolonization and exploring Filipino identity, and BagongPinay for blogging about shifting & transforming consciousness with new perspectives & ancient traditions.
-She is the creator of the Babaylan Mandala.
+She is the artist of the Babaylan Mandala.

 Letecia Layson is a Filipina, Feminist, Futurist, Priestess of Morphogenesis (Form Coming Into Being) and High Priestess of Diana ordained in the Dianic Tradition: Priestess of Isis, Priestess Hierophant in The Fellowship of Isis (FOI) and The Temple of Isis.
 Letecia is the recipient of the 2003 Catherine Wright Award for Equality and Justice in Alternative Spiritual Awareness by Feas2t.
 Her activism has brought her to the World Social Forum in Porto Alegre, Brazil and 13th Commission of Sustainable Development at the UN in New York, 3rd International Women's Peace Conference.